 Factors Under Assessment

-Every site subject to application for planning permission is assessed on its own merits, but in general terms, local authorities consider issues including (but not restricted to):
+Every site subject to an application for planning permission is assessed on its own merits, but in general terms, local authorities consider issues including (but not restricted to):

 - Car parking (proposals should contain car parking within the application site)